The Sinclair Method for Alcohol Addiction

 If the problem is a connection between pleasure and alcohol, then we need to break that connection.
 One way of breaking it is by using a medication to block endorphins when we drink.
 That’s what naltrexone does.
 People on the Sinclair Method are instructed to take a single dose of naltrexone one hour before drinking.
 Once this dose takes effect, they are free to consume alcohol if they wish.

 If someone drinks a large amount after taking naltrexone, they may still feel the negative impacts of being drunk—from reduced motor control, to having a hangover the next morning.
 But many report that drinking on naltrexone just isn’t as satisfying.
-This is because naltrexone blocks the endorphins released by consuming alcohol.
 Over time, this reduces a person’s motivation to drink.

 What Is Naltrexone?

-Naltrexone is a non-addictive opioid blocker,2 essentially preventing certain substances from having any effect on the human body.
-It has been approved to treat opioid addiction since the 1980s, and turns out to have a similar effect on the endorphins your body generates when you drink.
+Naltrexone is a non-addictive opioid blocker, which can help people unlearn certain types of addictive behavior.2 It’s been approved to treat opioid addiction since the 1980s, and turns out to have a similar effect on the endorphins your body generates when you drink.

 Unlike disulfiram (also known as Antabuse), naltrexone doesn’t intentionally make you feel ill when you drink.
 Instead, it reduces your motivation to drink by blocking the reinforcement or reward of alcohol.
 It does this by limiting the endorphin rush many people get from drinking.
 This starts to retrain your brain not to expect anything from alcohol—eventually resulting in a phenomenon called “pharmacological extinction.”